Japan: Best itinerary for a first-time visit to Tokyo and Kyoto and more

 Visit Senso-ji Temple

-If you are staying in western Sumida City, you will be able to walk to the temple and will cross a bridge that takes you over the Sumida River.
-Sumida Park.
-Skip is basically a swath of greenery that runs along the wide Sumida River.
+If you are staying in western Sumida City, you will be able to walk to the temple and will cross a bridge that takes you over the Sumida River and near Sumida Park.
+The park is basically a swath of greenery that runs along the wide Sumida River.
 Nice, but nothing to go out of your way for.
 We enjoyed the walk to the temple and I noticed right away how bicycle-friendly Tokyo is.
 Traffic is minimal on the side streets and I don’t think we heard a car horn once the whole time we were in Tokyo.
 Click here for more details and a walking tour of Senso-ji.
-After you see the temple, exit through its garden and walk to Ueno Park.
+After you are done visiting the temple, exit through its garden and walk to Ueno Park.
 (It will take you 30 minutes, as long as the train ride takes.)

 Stroll through Ueno Park

-This is a very large, lovely park that is great for strolling.
-Even if you don’t go into them, you will enjoy seeing the elegant-looking cultural institutions scattered throughout it.
-You’ll find lots of greenery, flowers, museums, and a great Starbucks with outdoor seating by a pretty fountain.
+This is a very large, lovely park that has elegant-looking cultural institutions scattered throughout it.
+You’ll also find lots of greenery, flowers, museums, a zoo, and a great Starbucks with outdoor seating by a pretty fountain.
 You can use the restroom at the Tokyo National Museum (restrooms are to the right of the ticket booths) or at Starbucks.
-Click here for a map of the park.
-Click here for more info on the park, on museums and zoo located in it, as well as on the best place to see cherry blossoms there.
+Click here for a map of the park, info on the temples, shrines, museums and zoo located in it, as well as the best place to see cherry blossoms there.

 Take the train to Ginza